3riy/Python-Basics/README.md

 1. **Install VS Code:** Download and install VS Code from the [official website](https://code.visualstudio.com/).
 2. **Install the Python Extension:** Open VS Code and install the official **Python Extension** developed by Microsoft.
 This extension provides features like IntelliSense, debugging, and code formatting.
 3. **Run Code:** Open a Python file (`.py`) in VS Code and click the **Run** button (a small triangle icon) in the top right corner, or use the shortcut `Ctrl + F5` to execute the script in the integrated terminal.

+---

+## Dicussions

+Visit the [Discussions page](https://github.com/3riy/Python-Basics/discussions) to share any comments or remarks you may have regarding this repo!